mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 #### v0.5.0

+- Added support for UWP
+    - Share your Hololens creations with us!
 - Fixed precision issue with tile conversions
     - Replaced `Geocoordinate` with `Vector2d`
 - Mapbox API Token is now stored in MapboxAccess.txt